 If you have a fulltime job, kids in school, are a primary carer or have other limitations on your time, collecting airline miles or hotel points can be a disappointing waste of effort.
 Now, I’m not telling you to forgo signing up to rewards programs and earning the points on your travel, they can come in handy.
 I’ve had more than one greatly discounted flight and free hotel night doing just that.

 However, I don’t spend a lot of energy working my travel around earning these rewards.
 I also don’t bother with trying to earn miles or travel-specific rewards points.
 That is because there is another, much simpler and more flexible way than carrying around a dozen credit cards and turning them over every time an annual fee comes up or a better sign up bonus is offered.

 Another reason not to travel hack is if you have a specific destination in mind.
 Those working systematically through a bucket list, won’t be able to take advantage of reward redemptions in the same way as someone who goes where the wind blows.

 The answer is a “cashback” credit card

 Cashback credit cards offer you a percentage cash return on your spending each month.
 They may offer a general cashback amount, or reward certain purchases such as dining out, groceries, petrol (gas), travel etc. Best of all, that cash is yours to spend however you choose–not just travel.
 You can fly to your chosen destination in peak season if you want to, and you’ve already saved the cash to do so!
 No more sifting through rewards redemptions and being beholden to hotel and airline loyalty programs.

-For example, our current credit card gives us 1-4% cashback on all purchases (including flights and hotels), so we earn hundreds of dollars back for our everyday spend including our travel, then spend it however we choose.
+For example, our current credit card gives us 1-4% cashback on all purchases (including flights and hotels), so we earn hundreds of dollars back for our everyday spend including our travel, then use the saved cash however and whenever we choose.

 A few things to be conscious of when shopping for a cashback credit card…